 A Temporary Restraining Order Bond restrains the defendant from performing a specific act that is thought to cause harm to the plaintiff.
 These bonds are issued for a short period of time—usually no longer than 30-90 days.

-A Preliminary Injunction Bond is needed with a current Temporary Restraining Order bond has exceeded its time limit, and the courts have approved the action to become permanent.
+A Preliminary Injunction Bond is needed when a current Temporary Restraining Order bond has exceeded its time limit, and the courts have approved the action to become permanent.

-Probate/Estate Bonds are needed when a person is handling the estate or affairs of another—usually those of the deceased or a minor.
+Probate/Estate Bonds are civil court bonds needed when a person is handling the estate or affairs of another—usually those of the deceased or a minor.